Abhisheksjp123/Notes/AIML_Notes/SQL for Data Analyst/related/SQL Window Funtion.md

 Example 2: ROWS BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING certainly makes the syntax long, and would be difficult in case of multiple windows. consider this example:
-Fine the name,  marks and branch of the topper in each branch
+Find the name,  marks and branch of the topper in each branch
 ```
 SELECT name,  branch, marks FROM
 (SELECT *,